How to Select Products

-A: Not necessarily.
 Forna cork flooring does not require underlayment.
 It only requires a vapour barrier in the form of a plastic sheeting when being installed over concrete.
 Plywood or wood based substrates should not have a vapour barrier used when installing flooring over top.

 Absolutely!
 If you have ever installed a laminate floor then you can install our floating floor system.
 Forna cork flooring comes with the UniClic locking system which makes for ease of installation.

-25: I want to install cork glue down tile in my basement?
+I want to install cork glue down tile in my basement?

-A: No. Please DON’T!
+Please DON’T!
 At least not glued directly to the cement pad!
 This type of installation is very complicated and has many hidden pitfalls…the most notable being the extra product/costs and time required to successfully install glue down tiles directly to a below-grade cement pad!
 Not to mention the chemicals and their health concerns required to do this.
 The best bet is to install a sub floor over top of your cement pad and then glue the cork to your new sub floor.
 This is then the equivalent to installing a floating floor…but much more expensive and time consuming!
 And we still don’t offer warranty…a glue down tile in a basement is still a glue down tile in a basement…there is no getting around it.

 No – not if you are using the Wakol D3540 Cork Adhesive.
-The Wakol is an amazing product, but it does have it’s limitations.
-One of it’s limitations: it can not be used over top of a product that is made up of “bonded particles”, which is what “Particle Board” is made of.
-This also rules out OSB board (what many people refer to as “chip board”).
-Again, it is the solvent adhesives used in these types of products that will cause Wakol’s water based adhesive to fail…this means your floors will begin to peel off the board within a very short period of time.
-This type of limitation is common with many water based adhesives.
-Water based products do NOT like solvent based products!
+The Wakol is an amazing product, but it does have its limitations.
+One of its limitations: it cannot be used over top of a product that is made up of “bonded particles”, such as “Particle Board”, “OSB Board” or “Chip Board” is made of.
+This is because of the solvent adhesives used in these types of products that will cause Wakol’s water-based adhesive to fail…this means your floors will begin to peel off the board within a very short period of time.
+This type of limitation is common with many water-based adhesives.
 A good rule of thumb: “Like chemical to like chemical!”